Qovery/documentation/website/docs/using-qovery/troubleshoot/service-deployment-troubleshoot.md

 * Select a bigger instance type for your cluster (in terms of CPU/RAM).
 By increasing it, it will unlock the deployment of your application (since new resources have been added).
 Check your cluster settings, and change the instance type of your cluster.

-* (only for Managed kubernets clusters) Increase the maximum number of nodes of your cluster.
+* Increase the maximum number of nodes of your cluster.
 By increasing it, it will allow the cluster autoscaler to add a new node and allow the deployment of your application (since new resources have been added).
 Check your cluster settings, and increase the maximum number of nodes of your cluster.
+Note: If you are using a self-managed cluster, this operation cannot be performed through the Qovery console.

 <Alert type="info">